-띂 MALAYSIA
+MALAYSIA

-Malaysia's Gross Domestic Product ("GDP") registered a 3.1% yearon-year growth in 2021 from a contraction of 5.6% in 2020.
+Malaysia's Gross Domestic Product ("GDP") registered a 3.1% year-on-year growth in 2021 from a contraction of 5.6% in 2020.
 While there was positive economic growth, part of the improvement was the result of the low base effect, which contributed to record growth numbers, especially in the second quarter of 2021.
 Throughout the year, the economy experienced a series of contractions and expansions as the government tightened and eased movement restrictions as it sought to safeguard lives and livelihoods on the back of the COVID-19 pandemic.

-Private consumption took the largest hit as a result of the public investment was affected as the rollout of public projects was multiple lockdowns.
-In January, amid rising cases, the government somewhat dampened by builders having to observe COVID-19 SOPs imposed the second Movement Control Order ("MCO 2.0").
-The where limits on the number of workers disrupted productivity. measures restricted movement and businesses operations, which led to reduced consumer spending and a rise in unemployment.
-While the domestic economy suffered, exports performed well Consumer spending did rebound in the subsequent months as throughout the year, supported by a combination of high global restrictions were progressively relaxed in tandem with a series of demand as well as rising commodity prices.
-The benefits were mostly economic stimulus packages.
-However, the government imposed accrued to sectors such as electrical & electronics, chemicals and a tighter lockdown, the Full Movement Control Order ("FMCO"), pharmaceuticals, as well as palm oil and oil & gas-related industries. in late May as the country faced another wave of infections due Meanwhile, dampened consumer demand weakened imports, to the highly transmissible Delta variant.
-It was only towards the causing the country to record a huge trade surplus.
-As a result, the later part of the third quarter of 2021 when stronger consumption external-oriented sectors provided a cushion to the economy even recovery took place as the country achieved high vaccination rates, as the country grappled with challenges on the domestic side.
+Private consumption took the largest hit as a result of the multiple lockdowns.
+In January, amid rising cases, the government imposed the second Movement Control Order ("MCO 2.0").
+The measures restricted movement and businesses operations, which led to reduced consumer spending and a rise in unemployment.
+Consumer spending did rebound in the subsequent months as restrictions were progressively relaxed in tandem with a series of economic stimulus packages.
+However, the government imposed a tighter lockdown, the Full Movement Control Order ("FMCO"), in late May as the country faced another wave of infections due to the highly transmissible Delta variant.
+It was only towards the later part of the third quarter of 2021 when stronger consumption recovery took place as the country achieved high vaccination rates, therefore enabling the government to adopt a more consistent and predictable easing of restrictions.